Arturo Vidal: Senior

+2010 World Cup, 2011 Copa América and 2014 World Cup

 Vidal made his senior debut in a friendly against Venezuela, where Chile won 1–0.
 He became a regular under Marcelo Bielsa when fit during 2010 World Cup qualifying, playing in 11 matches and scoring a goal.
 He was then named in the final 23-man squad for the tournament and started in all four of Chile's matches as they were defeated by Brazil in the round of 16.
 Vidal went on the appear in all of the team's matches at the 2011 Copa América, scoring in the 2–1 group stage defeat of Mexico.

 Vidal scored 5 times in 11 appearances for Chile as the team qualified for the 2014 World Cup.
 At the tournament, he started in three of the La Rojas four fixtures, including the penalty shootout loss to Brazil in the round of 16.